 For the past couple seasons I’ve been using the Sea to Summit Reactor Extreme sleeping bag liner.
-In the summer I ditch my sleeping bag and solely use the bag liner and in the winter it adds about 25 degrees of warmth to my sleeping bag.
+In the summer I ditch my sleeping bag and use the bag liner by itself and in the winter it adds about 25 degrees of warmth to my sleeping bag.

 You can even go with a cheap bag liner (like this one) and get most of the benefits.
 It’s going to add about 10 degrees to your bag and protect it against dirt/debris.

 Get a Sleeping Pad or Air Mattress

 People who say sleeping pads aren’t necessary are either young or out of their minds.
 Your bed at home might not technically be necessary, but it sure is nice.
 Sleeping pads offer protection from the cold ground and get your back up off the hard ground.

 Unless you’re a serious backpacker or camp regularly you can probably get away with a typical air mattress.
 You can fit a full size air mattress inside most tents.
 Just make sure there aren’t any sticks/rocks underneath your tent.

 You just want to have a barrier between your body and the cold hard ground.
 It doesn’t matter if it’s a air mattress, Sleeping Pad (this is the one I use) or cheap foam pad (my cheap foam pad).
 Doesn’t matter what style you use just make sure you’re up off the ground and it has an R-Value suitable for the weather.